datagrok/findup-c/README.md

 ## Implementation decisions

-Whichever implementation language I use, I want installs to require few dependencies that are not already installed on most systems.
+Whichever implementation language I use, I want binary installs to:

+- require few dependencies that are not already installed on most systems.
 That limits me to C, Rust, Golang, shell script, and maybe Python.

-This version is written in shell script, but I would prefer a safer, faster, compiled language.
+- This version is written in shell script, but I would prefer a safer, faster, compiled language.

-I'd prefer one that doesn't create binaries that are 10s of megabytes large.
+- I'd prefer one that doesn't create binaries that are 10s of megabytes large.
 (Golang...)

-I'd also consider a Guile Scheme implementation because I hope in vain for Guile Scheme to replace POSIX shell as the de-facto always-available system programming language for Unix machines.
+- I'd also consider a Guile Scheme implementation because I hope in vain for Guile Scheme to replace POSIX shell as the de-facto always-available system programming language for Unix machines.

 ## Other tools like findup:

 `findup` is a trivially simple tool that seems to have no standard implementation.
 So there are a proliferation of independent implementations.
 I found these from a few minutes of searching "find up" on GitHub:

 - [jlindsey/findup](https://github.com/jlindsey/findup) C; MIT.
-This is the best alternative implementation I have found.
-If this were packaged for my Linux distribution, I would throw away my own implementation of `findup` and prefer to install it instead.
+This almost looks like what I want but as far as I can tell, the implementation is missing.
 - [h2non/findup.rs](https://github.com/h2non/findup.rs) rust; MIT; library.
 - [h2non/findup](https://github.com/h2non/findup) golang; MIT; library.
 - [todddeluca/python-findup](https://github.com/todddeluca/python-findup) python; MIT; library.